Matthew Bell (cricketer): International career

 He made his One Day International debut for New Zealand against Zimbabwe in October, 1998, scoring 2 runs before scoring 16 in a match against Sri Lanka in Dhaka, Bangladesh.

 He made his Test debut in the 2nd match against India at his home ground of Wellington, on 26 December 1998, taking the catch of Sachin Tendulkar in India's first innings before scoring 4 and 0.
 Despite his failure at the top of the order, New Zealand won by four wickets.
 He was retained for the third Test, scoring a two-ball duck in the first innings and a painstaking 25 in the second innings as he struggled against an experienced Indian bowling attack.

 Despite only scoring 29 runs in four innings at an average of 7.25, he was included for the first Test against South Africa in Auckland in February, 1999.
 Batting down the order, he scored 6 as New Zealand replied to South Africa's 621 for six declared.
 Following on, he opened the batting, and again made six and was dropped after New Zealand held on to draw.

-He did play in one One Day International against South Africa, scoring 37 but that was to be his only appearance in the side that year.
+He did play in one One Day International against South Africa, scoring 37 but that was to be his only appearance in the team that year.

-He returned to the Test side for New Zealand's tour of England later that year, scoring 83 in the third Test at Old Trafford.
+He returned to the Test team for New Zealand's tour of England later that year, scoring 83 in the third Test at Old Trafford.

 He was selected for New Zealand's opening two Tests in India in 1999, but again failed to make a significant score.
 He was again dropped before returning to play against Pakistan in March, 2001.
 He scored 75 in the second Test, and 105 in the third Test as New Zealand warmed up for a series against Australia with an innings victory.

 All three matches in the series were drawn but after Bell failed to score heavily, he was dropped once more.

 He played a further four One Day Internationals against Sri Lanka in April, 2001, managing single figure scores in the first three games before hitting 66 in the fourth.
 Thereafter, he was not considered for one-day selection.